Big French Drainage Project at St Peter’s

 Abbots Morton 2019

-A water butt which is used for local water needs will be replaced as it is currently a potential source of damp.
+A water butt which is used for local water needs will be replaced as it is currently a source of damp.

 The scheme is costing £10,000, some of which will be met from the church’s own Reserve Fund, will be substantially depleted as a result.

 We are also grateful to Abbots Morton resident, Gill Barker, who has donated £1,500 to the project in memory of her late husband, Geoff.
+We also give thanks to a couple in the parish who have give £1,000 but who wish to remain anonymous.

 Although there is no formal fundraising scheme, it’s hoped that parishioners may look favourably on the French Drain project and appreciate its vital importance to the future of the church building.

-Who’s Doing The Work?
+Who’s Doing the Work?